-Off-Campus Programs: At the NJIT at Mount Laurel branch campus and at extension and corporate sites, NJIT offers sufficient courses to fulfill all degree requirements.
+Computer Organization CIS 251 CIS 332 Principles of Operating Systems CIS 333 Introduction to UNIX Operating System CIS 505 Programming, Data Structures, and Algorithms CIS 510 Assembly Language Programming and Principles Calculus I Math 111 Math 112 Calculus II Math 211 Calculus III Math 226 Discrete Analysis Probability and Statistics Math 333 Off-Campus Programs: At the NJIT at Mount Laurel branch campus and at extension and corporate sites, NJIT offers sufficient courses to fulfill all degree requirements.
 NJIT faculty teach all courses.
 For locations, see Extension Programs in this catalog.
 The university's distance learning arm, ACCESS/NJIT, offers this program (as well as part of the bridge program described above) to qualified students who have access to the Internet and a VCR.
-In addition, distance-based, 12-credit graduate certificates in Information Assurance, Internet Applications Development or Telecommunications Networking are available as a step toward this degree.
+In addition, distance-based, 12-credit graduate certificates in Information Systems Auditing, Information Systems Design, Information Systems Implementation, Internet Applications Development, or Virtual Tools for Professional Communities are available as a step toward this degree.
 See Graduate Certificates in this catalog.
 For further information about extension programs, ACCESS/NJIT programs, and graduate certificates, call the associate vice president of continuing and distance education, Division of Continuing Professional Education, 1 (800) 624-9850 or (973) 596-3060; email cpe@njit.edu.
+Degree Requirements: Students are assigned an advisor to assist them in formulating a program of study and in selecting an area of specialization.
+A minimum of 30 credits must be taken, including a set of core courses, a thesis or project, and required and elective courses.
+With the approval of the graduate advisor, students may take 700-level courses in computer science, or courses outside the department as electives.
+Seminar: Those students who receive departmental or research-based support must enroll every semester in CIS 791 Graduate Seminar.
+CORE: